JohannesGro/PyPerf/doc/usage.rst

 --ts <(timestamp)(unit)>
     If given, overrides the timestamp given in the report.
 Valid units are 's' and 'ms'.

+-u <UPLOADCONFIG>, --uploadconfig <UPLOADCONFIG>
+    A file containing mappings from system metadata to Influx tags to upload.

+    The configuration file has to be a valid JSON file.
+For more information about this, visit :ref:`howto_uploader`

+--url <URL>
+    The URL of the Influx DBMS to upload onto (default: http://localhost:8086)

 --values <VALUES>
     Additional values to upload.

 Examples
 ::::::::